acestream/ace-network-docs/docs/list-of-operations/index.md

 The [operations][1] described here are specific to the Ace Network, they are additional to and extend Stellar's list of [standard operations][2].

-There are two kinds of operations: system smart contracts and standard operations.
+There are three kinds of operations: system smart contracts, standard operations and oracle's operations.

+Standard operations can be executed by any account.

+Oracle's operations can be executed only by oracles (it's a special account type).

-Instead of other operations, system smart contracts could:
+System smart contracts could:

 -  be intiated on the network by any account, but not more frequently than a specified interval
 -  affect some subset of accounts without requiring the signature of each affected account